influxdata/docs-v2/content/influxdb/v2.1/write-data/migrate-cloud-to-oss.md

         |> count()

 // emptyRange is a stream of tables that acts as filler data if the batch is
-// emtpy.
+// empty.
 This is used to generate batch metadata for empty batches and is
 // necessary to correctly increment the time range for the next batch. emptyRange = array.from(rows: [{_start: batch.start, _stop: batch.stop, _value: 0}])